 Please plan enough yarn for your project!
-(It is hardly possible to find the exact colour of the already dyed strands for a further strand.
+(It is hardly possible to find the exact colour of the already dyed skeins for a further skein.
 Most of my colours I mix together myself).

 After dyeing I will contact you by mail and send you a photo of the dyed skeins.
 You will give me your address for billing and shipping.
 After receipt of payment I send the goods.

 3. What does mulesing mean?